 Instead of reading what media, friends, and colleagues send you all the time, a better solution is to install a smart-phone application able to read news feeds.

 The feed readers often propose subscribing to the feeds present on the same website.
 Blogs publish feeds for each category, tag, or comments.
 Journals publish pages listing all the available feed links.

 This way, instead of visiting the New York Times, we can subscribe to all the feeds maintained by the newspaper, such as Politics, or Technology.

 How to start using a newsfeed reader

 The best way to start is by using a smartphone application.
-A search in the Google Play or the iOS App Store shows many such applications.
-An alternative for laptops or PCs is using a web application such as The Old Reader or a desktop application such as Thunderbird or NetNewsWire (for Mac or iOS).
+Search in the Google Play or the iOS App Store and find many reader applications.
+For laptops or PCs you can use web applications such as The Old Reader or desktop applications like Thunderbird or NetNewsWire (for Mac or iOS).

 By subscribing to selected journals, blogs and websites we become active readers.
 To control the content type we can use the multiple feeds published by the same website.
 Specialized feeds are often available by theme.
 For a journal, these feeds could cover sport, politics or business sections.

 At first sight, e-mail newsletters are not looking like a good candidate.
 However, modern systems handling their delivery are often similar to newsfeeds.
 Subscribing and unsubscribing are possible and easy.
 The content is often very focused on a specific topic.